ajepst/XlsToEf/README.md

 Optionally, you can pass a few more things:

 * a Func that lets ImportColumnData know how to match a particular row against the database.
-* The name of the Xlsx column to check against the identifier of existing objects (Only optional in CreateOnly mode)
+* The name of the Xlsx column to check against the identifier of existing objects
 * An overrider if you want to handle the mapping yourself - for instance if you will need to update multiple entities per row or have relationships you're going to need to look up
+* A save behavior configuration object that has two items:
   * A switch to select Update Only, Create only, or Upsert behavior.
 Upsert behavior is the default.
+  * A switch to select the commit mode.
+Options are AnySuccessfulOneAtATime, AnySuccessfulAtEndAsBulk, CommitAllAtEndIfAllGoodOrRejectAll, and NoCommit.
+AnySuccessfulAtEndAsBulk is the default.

 ###Additional Tools:###

-The IExcelIoWrapper interface has several useful functions that are useful in implementing a column-matching UI:
+The ExcelIoWrapper interface has several useful functions that are useful in implementing a column-matching UI:

 *GetSheets* - returns the list of sheet names in the uploaded spreadsheet